karol-brejna-i/voltdb-stored-procedures/README.md

 # VoltDB Java stored procedures experiments

+Stored Procedures in VoltDB are great way to extend capabilities of this in-memory database and to build fast data applications.

 This project contains a simple example of VoltDB's stored procedure in Java.

-The goal is not to present all the features provided by VoltDB's stored procedure, but rather the worflow for development of stored procedure.
+The goal is not to present all the features provided by VoltDB's stored procedure, but rather the worflow for development of stored procedure and allow to quickly start experimenting.

 ## Typical developent workflow
 Usually, the process goes like this: